- Use distilled water to dampen 4 pieces of paper towel (it should be wet but not dripping). Tip- use a spray bottle!

-- Place the bag in a warm, dark area such as the top shelf of a kitchen cupboard.
-The area should be between 21-30oC
+- Place in a warm, dark area (21-30C) like the top shelf of a cupboard.
+Keep away from strong lights & the cold.

-- Once the taproot is about 1/4”-1/2” long, it is time to transplant the sprouted seeds.
+- Once the taproot is about 1/4-1/2inches long, time to transplant the sprouted seeds.
 Ideal soil types include pro-mix, peat moss or coco coir growing media

 - Using a 2” pot, fill to the top with soil and poke a hole in the middle, about a quarter inch down

 - The taproot is very delicate.
 With clean hands, GENTLY grab the shell and drop in the hole with the taproot facing down.
 Lightly cover it with soil.

 - Use a spray bottle with distilled water to mist the surface of the soil.
 Be sure not to over-saturate as it can suffocate the sprout

 - Double check that no parts are exposed to the surface.
 If they are, cover with additional wet soil